Lucy-Forrest-Lab/AlignMe/Running_server.md

 Matched Positions: 51.79%
 ```

-where the asterik indicates identical residues and the 'a' indicate an anchored position.
+where the * (asterisk) indicates identical residues and the letter 'a' indicates an anchored position.

 #### Batch Mode